sguthe/lap-solver/readme.md

       }
     }

-Please refer to the same for for additional helper classes that can be used for the low-level interface.
+Please refer to the same file for additional helper classes that can be used for the low-level interface.